Momentum Multi-Marginal Schr\"odinger Bridge Matching

 \subsection{Lotka-Volterra}

 We first consider a synthetic dataset generated by the Lotka–Volterra (LV) equations \citep{goel1971volterra}, which model predator-prey interactions through coupled nonlinear dynamics.
 The generated dataset consists of 9 marginals in total; the even-numbered indices are used to train the model (i.e., $t_0, t_2, t_4, t_6, t_8$), and the remainder of the time points are used to assess the efficacy of our model to impute and infer the missing time points.
-In this experiment, we benchmarked 3MSBM against SBIRR, MMFM, and Smooth SB.
-Performance was evaluated using the $\gW_2$ distance to the validation marginals to measure imputation accuracy, and the $\gW_2$ distance to the training marginals to assess how well each method preserved the observed data during generation.
-The results in Table \ref{tab:LV_comp} and Figure \ref{fig:LV_comp} show that 3MSBM consistently outperforms the baseline models in inferring the missing points, yielding the lowest $\gW_2$ distances from most left-out marginals, while also generating trajectories which preserve the training marginals more faithfully, as shown by the average $\bar \gW_2$ over the remaining points belonging to the training set.
-Additional details are left for Appendix \ref{sec:app_lv}.
+In this experiment, we benchmarked 3MSBM against MIOFlow, SBIRR, MMFM, DMSB, and Smooth SB.
+Performance was evaluated using the SWD distance to the validation marginals to measure imputation accuracy, and the SWD distance to the training marginals to assess how well each method preserved the observed data during generation.
+The results in Table \ref{tab:LV_comp} and Figure \ref{fig:LV_comp} show that 3MSBM outperforms the baseline models in inferring the marginals at the missing points, yielding the lowest deviation from most left-out marginals, while also generating trajectories which preserve the training marginals more faithfully, as shown by the lower average SWD distance over the remaining points belonging to the training set.
+Additional results—with more metrics and baselines—are provided in Appendix~\ref{sec:app_lv}.